RWS/studio-api-docs/apiconcepts/verification/add_suggestion_to_a_custom_message_control.md

 ```
 ***

-The `IdenticalVerifierMessageUI` custom user control needs the source segment to be able to suggest replacing the contents of the target segment with the source segment.
+The `IdenticalVerifierMessageUI` custom user control requires the source segment to suggest replacing the target segment's content.

-1. Add a using reference to `Sdl.FileTypeSupport.Framework.BilingualApi`.
+1. Add a reference to `Sdl.FileTypeSupport.Framework.BilingualApi`.
-2. Use property `ReplaceDocumentSegment` of `IdenticalVerifierMessageData` class to create new Suggestion.
+2. Use the `ReplaceDocumentSegment` property of the `IdenticalVerifierMessageData` class to create a new suggestion.

 # [C#](#tab/tabid-2)
 ```cs